Will Too Much THC Hurt You?

 – Lack of coordination

-Anxiety and Panic Attacks: THC can trigger anxiety or a panic attack.
+Panic Attacks: Also known to trigger anxiety or a panic attack.
 It leads to physical reactions when there is no apparent danger.
 When this happens, you are bound to believe you are having a heart attack or dying.

 Cancer and Respiratory Problems: If your preferred method of ingesting Cannabis is smoking, you are at risk of long-term health complications.
 Cannabis smoke, just like that of cigarettes, is harmful because it contains toxic substances like Hydrogen cyanide, polycyclic hydrocarbons, etc.